 Embedding STEAM themes across content areas creates an engaging and innovative learning experience at Johnson STEAM Academy.
 Our students participate in learning experiences that positively impact their future and ignite their passion for learning.
 Students use creativity when they generate new ideas or thoughts, critical thinking as they develop solutions to problems, complex communication when they work collaboratively on projects, and productivity and accountability when they complete projects.

 The value of 21st century skills is deeply embedded in the JSA STEAM curriculum.
-The JSA STEAM curriculum is vertically aligned K-5 by content area and themes which allows for cross graded collaboration and content integration.
+The JSA STEAM curriculum is vertically aligned K-5 by content area and themes which allows for cross-graded collaboration and content integration.
 The content areas of math, reading, writing, engineering, science, and social studies are driven by an overarching essential question that drives the learning experiences.
-Four overarching themes; Making Connections, Igniting Passions, Cultivating Character, and Achieving Dreams, along with the Iowa Common Core Standards, are the foundations for learning experiences.
-JSA students will be assessed through authentic performance based assessments, ongoing formative assessment, as well as the District and State assessments that all elementary schools in the Cedar Rapids Community School District participate in.
+Four overarching themes: Making Connections, Igniting Passions, Cultivating Character, and Achieving Dreams, along with the Iowa Common Core Standards, are the foundations for learning experiences.
+JSA students are assessed through authentic performance-based assessments, ongoing formative assessments, as well as the district and state assessments that all elementary schools in the CRCSD participate in.

 A strong sense of community at Johnson STEAM Academy helps our students, families, and teachers succeed.
 It is through a variety of community partnerships, family supports, a growth mindset, and innovative learning experiences that our students thrive and become the best that they can be.
 We follow the JSA Way.

 All members of the learning community have high expectations for success and acknowledge positive behaviors.
 The belief that learning often happens through failure, perseverance, and the willingness to try again supports the mindset that effort is the path to mastery.
 It is typical to see Johnson students interacting with community partners who support their learning, growth, and development.